-All students on the Honours programme will have the opportunity to complete the Extended Project Qualification.
+Some students on the Honours programme are given the opportunity to complete the Extended Project Qualification.
 This gives the opportunity of honing vital research skills necessary for university study.

 Students will also be expected to enhance their study skills through applying to extension classes and bespoke university study programmes: